mwiraszka/SpotBot/README.md

 ### Deploy functions

-Deployment has been auto configured as part of the .github trigger.
+Deployment has been auto-configured as part of the .github trigger.
 However, functions must still be deployed manually.

 Ensure that before any pull request creation `npm run build` is run which will update the package.json version.
 <br><br>